hdShang/arxiv-daily/docs/cs-CL/2025-12-22/papers/251219414v1-from-retrieval-to-reasoning-a-framework-for-cyber-threat-intelligenc.md

 ---
 layout: default
-title: From Retrieval to Reasoning: A Framework for Cyber Threat Intelligence NER with Explicit and Adaptive Instructions
+title: "From Retrieval to Reasoning: A Framework for Cyber Threat Intelligence NER with Explicit and Adaptive Instructions"
 ---

 # From Retrieval to Reasoning: A Framework for Cyber Threat Intelligence NER with Explicit and Adaptive Instructions